renovatebot/renovate/docs/development/minimal-reproductions.md

 We may ask you to create a "minimal reproduction" repository to help us fix bugs or work on a feature.

-This document explains why we need a minimal reproduction, why we won't use your production repository to debug, and how to create a good minimal reproduction.
+This document explains why we need a minimal reproduction, why we will not use your production repository to debug, and how to create a good minimal reproduction.

 ## Help yourself by creating a minimal reproduction